mitsuhiko/lucumr/2016/3/24/open-source-trust-scaling.rst

 I want to give you a practical example of what I mean with this.
 Say you build a program based on the Flask framework.
-You pull in a total of 4-5 dependencies for Flask alone which are all signed off my me.
+You pull in a total of 4-5 dependencies for Flask alone which are all signed off by me.
 The attack vector to get untrusted code into Flask is:

 *   get a backdoor into a pull request and get it merged